n0lavar/DoxygenComments/README.md

 ## Extension capabilities

-Use a keyboard shortcut `Alt + T` for all actions
+Use a keyboard shortcut `Alt + T` for all actions.
-All lines can be enabled / disabled or configured at your discretion
+All lines can be enabled / disabled or configured at your discretion.
+Tag indentation can be configured for each code element.
+It is possible to insert blank lines for each tag block (as well as the beginning and end parts of the comment).

 * Create file comment with copyright info and custom text after comment (`#pragma once`, `#include <stdafx.h>`, `#include <classHeader.h>`, `using namespace MyLib;` etc).
 You can customize comment styles for different kinds of files (header, source or inline)
 ![Alt Text](https://github.com/n0lavar/DoxygenComments/blob/main/gifs/header.gif)